PrettyBoyHelios/SQAII/android-testing/doc/qas/doc/project/Business_Case.md

 ![High LevelArquitecture](img/architecture_2.png)

 ## 4.0 Level of Effort
+This table details the effort spent on every sprint for the project in terms of hours spent by the whole development team.
+From testers to developers, according to the proper activities of each task.
+A [spreadsheet version](Level%20of%20Effort.numbers) of this table is also available.

 |                                   | Sprint 1 | Sprint 2 | Sprint 3 | Holidays |          | Sprint 4 | Sprint 5 | Sprint 8 | Summary   |      |
 |-----------------------------------|----------|----------|----------|----------|----------|----------|----------|----------|-----------|------|
 | Task Activity                     | 30/03/20 | 06/04/20 | 13/04/20 | 20/04/20 | 27/04/20 | 04/05/20 | 11/05/20 | 18/05/20 | Time/Task |      |